tokunbo/rackyview/README.md

 (NOTE: I know the current app is broken, you can't login.
 I fixed all the things.
-It's in Apple's AppReview and hopefully approved for the appstore by end-of-month.
+It's now in "Ready to sale", you should all see the update by at least Saturday Oct 3rd 2015.
 It only supports iOS9.0+ now)